Back to Top

 Install WordPress through WP-CLI in few seconds

 Install WordPress through WP-CLI – Everyone is probably familiar with WordPress and its renowned 5-minute install routine.
 It’s simple and works without fuss.
-But when you have multiple sites to manage, repeating the same routine can waste plenty of time which you could have used elsewhere.

 This is where WP-CLI, a powerful command line tool with which you can manage WordPress, can help.
 This tutorial covers how to install WP-CLI and how to perform some common, practical tasks using it.